- This event has already taken place.

 Maximilian Köppel (M.Sc.) works as a project manager at the Schnitzer Group in Kornwestheim.
 After almost ten years in the industry, his automotive focus is now on production readiness, as well as purchasing parts, supplier and quality management for interior and exterior components for various OEM and Tier-1 vehicles.
 The Schnitzer Group with its Systemic Project Management approach has been active on the market as an owner-managed technical service provider for over 25 years and is actively supporting its customers, for example in automotive projects with any kind of surprises and coincidences, or simply: outside of the standard.

-Place: DHBW Ravensburg, Campus Friedrichshafen, Fallenbrunnen 13, 88045 Friedrichshafen, *** room N001, ground floor ***
+Location: DHBW Ravensburg, Campus Friedrichshafen, Fallenbrunnen 13, 88045 Friedrichshafen, *** room N001, ground floor ***

 Participation fee: It is a free event under the initiative #bodenseeinnovativ.